Nutritious Solid Foods for 9-Month-Old Baby | SuperBottoms

 5. Dairy

-• Yogurt and cheese: Introduce yoghurt and cheese gradually to ensure your baby is not allergic to dairy products.
+• Yoghurt and cheese: Introduce them gradually to ensure your baby is not allergic to dairy products.

 • Milk (if not breastfeeding): If you are not breastfeeding, you can introduce whole milk around 12 months.
 Consult with your paediatrician for specific recommendations.